 There is some theories of the strophalus being connected with the iynx; pronounced “jinx”, a Neoplatonic device used as a tool of invocation.
 Round as a disc or spherical, the iynx was described as being covered in magickal symbols and containing a lapis lazuli stone in the center, embuing it with power.
 The iynx was spun with a leather thong, twisted up tight which when released created a kind of whirring sound.
 Some temples had giant ones that suspended from the ceiling, with priests coming in to turn the wheels, whirring sounds filling the halls and carrying the spells along on sound vibrations to the realms.
 A kind of angelic telephone.

 “Chaldean iynges are transmitters, assimilative links between the divine and human worlds.
 Interestingly, their activities often are described in terms of whirling or rushing movement.
-This language reminds us that in chaldean teachings...a “iynx” also is a magical device turned rapidly by the theurgist in order to invoke a god or daemon” (Johnson, p.
+This language reminds us that in chaldean teachings...a “iynx” also is a magical device turned rapidly by the theurgist in order to invoke a god or daemon” (Johnston, p.
 93).

 The celestial song is created as the device cuts through air, producing a different sound which changes according to size or number of 'teeth' along the edges.
 These messages of prayer and pleading were carried out by angelic spirits of wind, or iynges which also refers to the actual spherical device.